nmslib/hnswlib/README.md

 **NEWS:**

-* **Thanks to Apoorv Sharma [@apoorv-sharma](https://github.com/apoorv-sharma), hnswlib now supports true element updates (the interface remained the same, but when you the perfromance/memory should not degrade as you update the element embeddinds).**
+* **Thanks to Apoorv Sharma [@apoorv-sharma](https://github.com/apoorv-sharma), hnswlib now supports true element updates (the interface remained the same, but when you the perfromance/memory should not degrade as you update the element embeddings).**

-* **Thanks to Dmitry [@2ooom](https://github.com/2ooom), hnswlib got a boost in performance for vector dimensions that are not mutiple of 4**
+* **Thanks to Dmitry [@2ooom](https://github.com/2ooom), hnswlib got a boost in performance for vector dimensions that are not multiple of 4**

 * **Thanks to Louis Abraham ([@louisabraham](https://github.com/louisabraham)) hnswlib can now be installed via pip!**